Learning Design

 Read the standards of Learning and Teaching at UTN here

-You may be wondering what the assessment of your skills will look like when there is continuous assessment.
-UTN courses use several assignments for assessing and grading, e.g., oral conversations/oral exams or others spread throughout the semester.
+You may be wondering what the assessment of your skills will look like.
+In UTN modules, your skill development will be assessed in stages, using several smaller assignments in a variety of modes for assessing and grading, e.g., conversations, expert discussion, group work, written project reports, oral exams, or others, spread throughout the semester.

 Based on learning-oriented assignments

-During the in-person meetings and online phases you are given various learning-oriented assignments on which you can directly apply your acquired knowledge, actively reflect on your actions and adapt them with the help of feedback from our lecturers.
-You will receive points for the learning-oriented assignments, which will be accumulated over the entire semester and will result in your final grade.
-As you can see, your assignments can be designed and structured quite differently.
+During the in-person meetings and asynchronous online phases you are given various learning-oriented assignments on which you can directly apply your acquired knowledge, actively reflect on your actions and adapt them with the help of feedback from our professors or teachers.
+You will receive points for the learning-oriented assignments, which will be accumulated over the entire semester and will contribute to your final grade.

 For example, the learning-oriented assignments for your courses might look like this: